 Sometimes I was, but at other times, I was terrified, and at others, completely numb.

 It was tough to navigate that terrain.
 My mixed feelings, combined with other people’s single-sighted expectations about my emotions, caused constant conflict.

 It’s actually from that conflict that I derived my 5 tips for coping pregnancy after miscarriage.
 I wanted new parents to know that it’s okay to find a rainbow baby pregnancy to be quite a scary experience.

 Bringing Home a Rainbow Baby: What I Wish I’d Known

 What I wish I’d realized is that these clashing expectations about emotions would continue, and that they would be even stronger once Jack was born.

 After Jack was born, the expectations shifted.
 Not only did everyone else think I should be excited, but I thought so, too.

 After all, I FINALLY had my rainbow baby!

 I broke down in sobs daily.

-I was dealing with postpartum anxiety that was absolutely crippling.
+I was dealing with postpartum depression and anxiety, which were absolutely crippling.